 The commitment made to the YAC is considerable with young people making a significant time commitment to ongoing work throughout the year which may impact their ability to undertake other paid employment.

 In acknowledgement of the significant time commitment involved in YAC membership, members will be paid an annual Honorarium fee to compensate for costs associated with their participation.

 There will be one rate for general committee members and a second higher rate for Chair and Deputy Chair in recognition of the greater commitment required by these two roles.
 The Honorarium fee will be paid in two instalments via Statement By Supplier Invoicing.

-The City of Whittlesea recognises the rich Aboriginal heritage of this country and acknowledges the Wurundjeri Willum Clan as the Traditional Owners of this place.
+We recognise the rich Aboriginal heritage of this country and acknowledge the Wurundjeri Willum Clan and Taungurung People as the Traditional Owners of lands within the City of Whittlesea.

 Personal information is recorded information or opinion, whether true or not, about an identifiable individual.

 Personal information typically includes, but is not limited to the following: